efarish/portfolio/llm/simple_rag/README.md

 Below is a demo of the appliaction.
 To simulate a production environment, the code was deployed to AWS using the following resources:

-- Elastic Container Repository (ECR) - This repository were Docker images are kept.
+- Elastic Container Repository (ECR) - This repository is where the custom Docker images were uploaded.
 - Elastic Container Service (ECS) - Both the client and service endpoints were deployed to AWS's ECS.
 - Application Load Balancer - A load balancer was created to control access to the the Streamlit frontend client.